PavanRangani/docs/docs/prd/incentive-stock/incentive-stock.md

 Applicable only for `Private` type company.

 Its a Date for the Stock price.
-Its a mandatory field.

 This date can not be future date.